Varriount/epak/README.md

 this mini-library has been ripped off from [Allegro's 4.2.2 source code](http://alleg.sourceforge.net/), [which is gift-ware](http://alleg.sourceforge.net/license.html).
-Allegro has advanced in the meantime, so you may want to check the new 5 version, or se an alternative library without dependencies like [libtpl](http://tpl.sourceforge.net).
+Allegro has advanced in the meantime, so you may want to check the new 5th version, or see an alternative library without huge dependencies like [libtpl](http://tpl.sourceforge.net).
 I can't even remember why I named it epak, maybe a mixture of [Electric Hands](http://elhaso.com/) + **pa**[c]**k**files?

 The code has been adapted and bloat removed.
 Mainly, pack_* functions are present supporting basic XOR encryption and quick LZSS compression.
-[Original documentation](http://alleg.sourceforge.net/stabledocs/en/alleg030.html) was merged into the source code for Doxygenation, so ignore any Allegro stale references in the docs.
+[Original documentation](http://alleg.sourceforge.net/stabledocs/en/alleg030.html) was merged into the C source code for Doxygenation, so ignore any Allegro stale references in the generated docs.

 For a full definition of pack_* functions, see [file.h](https://github.com/gradha/epak/blob/master/include/epak/file.h).
 File